BANKEX/plasma_client/README.md

 4. Check that you have ETH on this network in Metamask plugin
    - If your need test Ethers: please follow the rules on the page https://www.rinkeby.io/#faucet

-6. Click “Add ETH” button of website
+6. Go to https://plasma.bankex.com/ and click “Add ETH” button of website

 7. Enter Eth Amount (0.1 eth is enough for tests)